asuh/front-end-macos/readme.md

 ## Vagrant

 I have personally tried to move away from MAMP for my dev environment.
-The alternative I've been enjoying a lot lately is called [Vagrant](https://www.vagrantup.com/).
-This gives you a powerful way to create a virtual and portable dev environment!
+The primary alternative I like is called [Vagrant](https://www.vagrantup.com/).
+It gives you a powerful way to create a virtual and portable dev environment!
 It also has built-in connection to your local OS so that you develop in macOS but the environment runs in the VM.

     brew cask install vagrant